rootacc3ss/random-notes/godstack.md

 Piracetam may be a good addition to bromantane, or low dose noopept.

 ~~Forgot to buy Glycine.
 This Amazon et al. shipment(s) should include everything from the main stack minus glycine (which sucks but I don't want to drink a massive amount of that anyways right now).~~
-Went back and got some.
+✅ Went back and got some.

 Latest shipments include everything minus the stuff I already have.
-Additionally, there is NAD+, Noopept and methylBlue.
+Additionally, there is everytbing marked off above.
 This shipment will not have TB4.
 I will list out everything once it all arrives on Saturday.

-Next orders should specifically be SPG and Bromantane (maybe semax and selank, the latter 3 are on science.bio).
+‼️‼️ Next orders should specifically be SPG and ~~Bromantane (maybe semax and selank, the latter 3 are on science.bio).
 And, TB4/BPC.
 Of course, anything else is fine if it needs replinishment.
 Do NOT try the additional peptides and substances (like Dihexa, even if you buy from science.bio) until you've ran BPC with TB4.
-Look on favorites photo album for a list on sci.bio and a reminder for fanda.
+Look on favorites photo album for a list on sci.bio and a reminder for fanda.~~ All that is missing now is TB4 from Apeiron, nasal sprays from science.bio and SPG.
+Get the nasal sprays because fuck it at this point and then get SPG, TB4 apeiron pills, and the additional peptides (cerebro, FGL, etc).

-Grab some R-ALA for heavy metal detox. check if we have Calcium-D-Glucarate with that.
+~~Grab some R-ALA for heavy metal detox. check if we have Calcium-D-Glucarate with that.~~ ✅

 Visit doctor for low dose naltrexone for lupus and mental health ailments.